Why Do You Wake Up Around 3 AM Every Night?

 To Sum Up

-A good night’s sleep can do wonders for your mind and body.
+Waking up in the middle of the night can result form stress, anxiety, sleep disorders, or lifestyle habits like caffeine intake.
+Identifying the cause is crucial for finding effective solutions and ensuring a full night's rest.
+A proper good night’s sleep can do wonders for your mind and body.
 From enhancing your memory to ensuring the well-being of your heart, proper rest can lead to many benefits.
 But, frequent sleep disruptions can dismiss these advantages.
-Thus, you must try and understand the reasons behind this to avoid nocturnal awakenings to ensure good health.
+Thus, you must try and understand the reasons behind this to avoid waking up at the middle of the night / around 3am to ensure good health.

 Disclaimer: The facts and information provided in the article are obtained from reputed medical organisations.
 The content is suggestive in nature and only meant for informational purposes.
 It does not necessarily reflect the opinions and beliefs of ResMed.
 Readers are advised to practise caution and talk to their healthcare professionals for a proper diagnosis of their health problems.